nahboi/tt/README.md

-# Toontown Stride: CI
+# Toontown Stride
 - A build of Toontown Stride, that just works.

 ## Note:
-- Trying to use github actions to build a toontown stride client
+- Something i guess im trying to do.